bhaptics/tact-java/README.md

 # tact-java
-JVM Library for bHaptics Haptic Devices
+JVM Library for bHaptics Haptic Devices.

-For other languages or platforms, please check [this link.]( * https://github.com/bhaptics/haptic-library/wiki/bHaptics-Plugins)
+For other languages or platforms, please check [this link.](https://github.com/bhaptics/haptic-library/wiki/bHaptics-Plugins)

 ### Prerequisite
 [bHaptics Player](https://www.bhaptics.com/download) has to be installed (window) and running.